 These significant events were observed locally by twenty participants who walked from Steel Park to Richardson’s Lookout – Marrickville Peace Park via the Children’s Garden and one of the Indigenous Interpretive Sites located close to the Cooks River.

-The walk was led by Jennifer Newman (CRVA Secretary and local Wiradjuri woman) who offered a Welcome to Country and talked about the 1967 referendum, the historic Mabo decision plus the recent ‘Uluru Statement from the Heart’.
+The walk was led by Jennifer Newman (CRVA Secretary and local Wiradjuri woman) who offered an Acknowledgement of Country and talked about the 1967 referendum, the historic Mabo decision plus the recent ‘Uluru Statement from the Heart’.
 Also during the walk Nadia Wheatley (CRVA Committee member and local writer/educator) shared Indigenous stories collected for the publication Papunya School Book of Country and History.

 On 1 June both Jennifer Newman and Nadia Wheatley were interviewed by Colin Hesse on Radio SkidRow.
 During these separate interviews, Jennifer talked at length about the ‘Uluru Statement from the Heart’ while Nadia discussed the exhibition ‘Learning from Country – An Exhibition of Original Art’ currently showing at the Fisher Library, University of Sydney.